 Aglianico, a historic red grape dating to the seventh century BC, is prized by winemakers for its concentrated and vibrant fruit.
 One of the best kept secrets of its native Italy, Aglianico also makes a delicious Rosato!
 We have made ours in the traditional style - bright, fresh, and completely dry.

-SOLD OUT - The next vintage will be released in Summer 2020
+The next vintage will be released in Summer 2020

 Aglianico, a historic grape dating to the seventh century BC, is prized by winemakers for its concentrated, vibrant, black fruit.
 One of the best kept secrets of its native Italy, Aglianico enjoys the sunshine of the Campania and Basilicata regions of Southern Italy.
 Seghesio Family Vineyards farms a small amount of this Noble varietal on the hillside of our Sisters vineyard on the Home Ranch in Alexander Valley.
 There, the warm, sun-filled days parallel that of its home in Italy.